snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: MoveFrom(Vec)

         Moves all the data from *Vec* into the current vector and changes its capacity to match that of *Vec*.
-The contents and capacity of vec are cleared in the process.
+The contents and capacity of *Vec* are cleared in the process.

      .. describe:: Swap(Vec)